 As you can see in more depth in our freelance invoice template, there are a number of critical pieces of information you’ll need when getting ready to write an invoice.

 Your name, business name, and/or logo

-Your name (or the name of your business) should be front-and-center, loud and clear for whomever is paying the invoice.
+Your name (or the name of your business) should be front-and-centre, loud and clear for whoever is paying the invoice.

 The word “INVOICE” in big letters near the top of the page

 This is particularly important when you’re learning to write an invoice for large companies.
 Amid all the paperwork that people shuffle around their offices, you want to make sure they see the word “INVOICE” at the top of the page—alerting them that payment will be due.